 The Early Head Start Program would like to recognize and congratulate employees who are currently enrolled in Associates of Applied Science Degrees and Bachelors of Applied Science in Early Childhood Education Degrees.

 Also, a genuine expression of congratulations and recognition is extended to EHS enrolled families who pursued professional certifications as well as college degrees.
-The EHS has currently experienced a significant increase in the number of enrolled families who have established educational goals and completion of graduation requirements.
-We are pleased to carry out the EHS mission through service to parents, children and those community partners who help to make success stories.
+The EHS has currently

 Governance Activities